open-quantum-safe/liboqs-go/README.md

 assuming `liboqs.so.*` were installed in `/usr/local/lib` (true assuming you ran `make install` during your liboqs setup).

-Once you configured your system as directed above, simply `import "oqs"` in your Go program and run with `go run <program.go>` or build an executable with `go build <program.go>`.
+Once you configured your system as directed above, simply `import "github.com/open-quantum-safe/liboqs-go/oqs"` in your Go program and run with `go run <program.go>` or build an executable with `go build <program.go>`.

-To run the examples from the terminal/console, type (from the project's root directory)
+To run the examples from the terminal/console, type

-    go run examples/sig.go
+    go run $LIBOQSGO_INSTALL_PATH/examples/sig.go

 or

-    go run examples/kem.go
+    go run $LIBOQSGO_INSTALL_PATH/examples/kem.go

-Replace `go run` with `go build` if you intend to build the corresponding executables; in this case they will be built in the project's root directory.
+Replace `go run` with `go build` if you intend to build the corresponding executables; in this case they will be built in the directory you ran the `go build` command from.

-If you intend to build the examples in a different directory, create the latter in the project's root directory, e.g. `mkdir build`, then `cd build`, and finally type e.g.

-    go build ../examples/kem.go

-to build the executable `kem` inside the `build` directory.

 To run the unit tests from the terminal/console, type

-	go test -v oqstest
+	go test -v github.com/open-quantum-safe/liboqs-go/oqstest

 To build the unit test executable from the terminal/console, type (from the directory in which you want to build the executable)

-    go test -c oqstest
+    go test -c github.com/open-quantum-safe/liboqs-go/oqstest

 This will build the `oqstest.test` executable in the directory of your choice above.